muh-nasiruit/big-news/bignews/README.md

 # Frontend

 Replace the .env.local file
-and nstall all the dependencies
+and install all the dependencies

 ### `npm i`